 Kimberly Loren Eaton

-KIMBERLY is a theatrical director and creator of new works, member of SDC.
-Select directing credits: Daughters of the Sexual Revolution w/Sarah Steele and Tim Busfield, Woodward Award finalist; American Dream, w/David Morse, Tamara Tunie, and Sarita Choudhury (Manhattan Theatre Club); The Forgetting Curve (Boston Ctr for the Arts); Ain’t Far From Home (Playwrights Horizons); and has been developing Totems.
-Additionally, Kimberly is the founder and principal of Theatrum Mundi Productions, a producing and creative development consulting company.
-She has been involved with the producing teams of Fun Home (Broadway- 5 Tony Awards including Best Play, and National Tour), The Velocity of Autumn Broadway), and Freud’s Last Session (Off-Bdwy Alliance Award for Best Play).
-Former Artistic & Managing Director of the Off- Bdwy Marjorie S. Deane Theatre.
-Executive Board, League of Professional Theatre Women.
-Hofstra University, London Academy of Music & Dramatic Arts, Commercial Theatre Institute, DirectorsLab: Chicago 2018 alumni.
+KIMBERLY is a theatrical director and creator focused on developing new works, member of SDC.
+Select directing credits: Daughters of the Sexual Revolution with Sarah Steele and Tim Busfield; Woodward Award finalist, American Dream, with David Morse, Tamara Tunie, and Sarita Choudhury (Manhattan Theatre Club); The Forgetting Curve (Boston Center for the Arts); Ain’t Far From Home (Playwrights Horizons Downtown), and has been developing Sammy’s Bowery Follies.
+A 2019- 2020 SDCF Observership fellow and alumni of DirectorsLab: Chicago 2018, Kimberly is represented by the Michael Moore Agency.
+Founder/ principal of Theatrum Mundi Productions, a NYC producing and creative development consulting company, Kimberly has been involved with the producing teams of Fun Home (Broadway- 5 Tony Awards including Best Play, and National Tour), The Velocity of Autumn (Broadway), and Freud’s Last Session (Off-Broadway Alliance Award for Best Play).
+Former Artistic & Managing Director of the Off-Broadway Marjorie S. Deane Theatre.
+Executive Board member, League of Professional Theatre Women.
+Guest lecturer: BroadwayCon, Juilliard, NYU Tisch.
+Training & Education: Hofstra University, London Academy of Music & Dramatic Arts, Commercial Theatre Institute.

 MARY is a mom, actor, director, dramaturg, and teacher.
 She has been at the craft for 25+ years, mostly onstage, from Berkeley, California to The Berkshires of Massachusetts.
 She joined the Short Play Lab in 2017, directing Sex With Robots by Holly Hepp Galavan in the UNHINGED festival and The Last Daughter by Rachel Schroeder in the RESISTANCE IS FUTILE festival.
 Also for NPTC, Mary directed A Form Apart: Poetry and Short Plays by May Miller for On Her Shoulders at The New School.
 She has directed for Negro Ensemble, New Federal Theatre's Annual Playwright Workshop Showcase; National Black Theatre, Harlem9: 48 Hour Plays; Liberation Theatre Company; Queens Theatre: The Park Plays; Estrogenious Festival; The Fire This Time Festival; Astoria Performing Arts Center, Voices Inside/Out and many Harlem Libraries to name a few. email@example.com